Regularity and confluence of geodesics for the supercritical Liouville quantum gravity metric: Confluence of geodesics

+Roughly speaking, the reason why we get the quantitative estimate $b_0 e^{-b_1 N^\alpha}$ is that for each step of the iteration, if we condition on the previous steps, there is a positive conditional probability to kill off a positive fraction of the remaining arcs; and we only need to ``succeed" for a positive fraction of the steps.
+See~\cite[Lemma 3.10]{gm-confluence}.

-The proof of Theorem~\ref{thm-finite-geo-quant} is identical to the proof of its subcritical analog, which is given in~\cite[Section 3.4]{gm-confluence}, with one minor exception.
-As noted above, in~\cite[Section 3.4]{gm-confluence}, condition~\ref{item-holder-cont} in the definition of $\mcl E_{\BB r}(a)$ is replaced by a H\"older continuity condition.
-However, this condition is only used once, in the proof of~\cite[Lemma 3.11]{gm-confluence}, in order to prove that a filled $D_h$-metric ball contains a small Euclidean neighborhood of a smaller filled $D_h$-metric ball.
+The one minor point where the argument in the supercritical case differs from the argument of~\cite[Section 3.4]{gm-confluence} is as follows.
+In~\cite{gm-confluence} condition~\ref{item-holder-cont} in the definition of $\mcl E_{\BB r}(a)$ is replaced by a H\"older continuity condition.
+However, this condition is only used once in~\cite{gm-confluence}, in the proof of~\cite[Lemma 3.11]{gm-confluence}, in order to prove that a filled $D_h$-metric ball contains a small Euclidean neighborhood of a smaller filled $D_h$-metric ball.
 Condition~\ref{item-holder-cont} can be used in place of the H\"older continuity condition from~\cite{gm-confluence} for this purpose.

 We note that the proof of Theorem~\ref{thm-finite-geo-quant} uses Lemmas~\ref{lem-geo-arc} and~\ref{lem-geo-kill} and also re-uses the deterministic estimate from~\cite[Lemma 2.15]{gm-confluence}.